Puyi: Emperor of Manchukuo (1934–1945)

-From 1935 to 1945, Kwantung Army senior staff officer Yoshioka Yasunori (吉岡 安則) was assigned to Puyi as Attaché to the Imperial Household in Manchukuo.
+From 1935 to 1945, Kwantung Army senior staff officer Yoshioka Yasunao (吉岡 安則) was assigned to Puyi as attaché to the Imperial Household in Manchukuo.
 He acted as a spy for the Japanese government, controlling Puyi through fear, intimidation, and direct orders.
 There were many attempts on Puyi's life during this period, including a 1937 stabbing by a palace servant.

 In 1935, Puyi visited Japan.
 The Second Secretary of the Japanese Embassy in Xinjing, Kenjiro Hayashide, served as Puyi's interpreter during this trip, and later wrote what Behr called a very absurd book, The Epochal Journey to Japan, chronicling this visit, where he managed to present every banal statement made by Puyi as profound wisdom, and claimed that he wrote an average of two poems per day on his trip to Japan, despite being busy with attending all sorts of official functions.
 Hayashide had also written a booklet promoting the trip in Japan, which claimed that Puyi was a great reader who was "hardly ever seen without a book in his hand", a skilled calligrapher, a talented painter, and an excellent horseman and archer, able to shoot arrows while riding, just like his Qing ancestors.
 Hirohito took this claim that Puyi was a hippophile seriously, and presented him with a gift of a horse for him to review the Imperial Japanese Army with; in fact, Puyi was a hippophobe who adamantly refused to get on the horse, forcing the Japanese to hurriedly bring out a carriage for the two emperors to review the troops.